Equipping NH Educators to Facilitate High-Quality Virtual Learning Experiences

 When will I receive the micro-credential badge and stipend?
 Is the stipend from the NH DOE a check, or is it to be used towards other continuing education at Granite State?

 The micro-credential badge will be awarded within one week of completion of the program.
-Participants in the summer sessions can expect their stipend by September 10.
 The stipend is a direct payment to participants, to be paid once the five-week course is successfully completed.
 There are no restrictions on how the stipend is used.
 Please allow 4 to 6 weeks for payment processing/distribution time.